Wissam117/Pacman-Irvine32/README.md

 Incorporate the MIT License text into a file named LICENSE in your repository.
 You can copy and paste the MIT License text from here.
 2 / 2
 User
-also include my name which is "Muhammad Wissam" and the fact that I am a Bachelo's of computer science student ChatGPT
+also include my name which is "Muhammad Wissam"

 Sure, here's an updated README.md with your name and your academic information: